Airlock Digital Allowlisting Solution

 Enforcement Mode

-At this point the organisation is ready to move into enforcement mode.
+At this point the organization is ready to move into enforcement mode.
 This mode, in which administrators enforce policy-sets and proactively prevents non-allowlisted applications and files from running in their environment, is where Airlock delivers a powerful security outcome.
-In enforcement mode, the organisation minimises the risk to its operations, people and customers that malicious code and other unauthorised software executions would otherwise present.
+In enforcement mode, the organization minimizes the risk to its operations, people and customers that malicious code and other unauthorized software executions would otherwise present.

-In addition, because organisations customise each allowlisting deployment to their specific needs, malicious actors’ ability to test attacks before launching them is severely limited.
-And critically, organisations can elevate their security capabilities to align with Australian Signals Directorate Essential Eight, the United States’ National Institute of Standards and Technology (NIST) SP 800-171r3 and Technology Cybersecurity Framework and the Communications Security Establishment Canada Top 10 IT Security Actions.
+In addition, because organizations customize each allowlisting deployment to their specific needs, malicious actors’ ability to test attacks before launching them is severely limited.
+And critically, organizations can elevate their security capabilities to align with Australian Signals Directorate Essential Eight, the United States’ National Institute of Standards and Technology (NIST) SP 800-171r3 and Technology Cybersecurity Framework and the Communications Security Establishment Canada Top 10 IT Security Actions.

-In our next blog, we’ll explore the role of one time pads in enabling streamlined exception management in Airlock.
+In our next blog, we’ll explore the role of One-Time Passwords (OTP) in enabling streamlined exception management in Airlock Digital.

 Airlock Digital is here to help!
 Book a demo with any of our team members by clicking the button below.